Thalictrum clavatum

-Thalictrum clavatum DC., also known by its common name “Mountain Meadow Rue” or “Lady Rue,” is a slender perennial forb of the Ranunculaceae (buttercup) family native to the South and Central Appalachian regions of the United States, namely the states of Virginia, Kentucky, Tennessee and parts of North Carolina and West Virginia.
-The plant species is commonly found within seepages, moist forests, spray cliffs at waterfalls, and brookbanks at elevations of 500 meters in mountainous areas.
-It is distinctive due to its light green roughly 1.5 feet tall shape and loose pinnacle of white flowers that bloom within the months of May to July.
+Thalictrum clavatum DC., known by its common name as the Mountain Meadow-Rue or Lady Rue, is a slender perennial forb of the Ranunculaceae family native to the South and Central Appalachian regions of the United States, namely the states of Virginia, Kentucky, Tennessee, and parts of North Carolina and West Virginia.
+This dicotyledon species is commonly found within seepages, moist forests, spray cliffs at waterfalls, and brookbanks in mountainous regions at elevations of 500 meters.
+It is distinctive due to its green-hued, roughly 1.5 foot-tall form and its panicle inflorescence arrangement of white flowers that bloom within the months of May to July.

 Distribution and habitat

+Thalictrum clavatum in Hen Wallow Fall, Great Smoky Mountains National Park, North Carolina, United States of America (June 2018).

-The Thalictrum clavatum plant is endemic to the South and Central Appalachian regions of the United States, largely the states of Virginia, West Virginia, North Carolina, South Carolina, Georgia, Kentucky, Tennessee, and Alabama.
-While it is abundant in the mountainous Appalachian region, it has also been sparingly reported in the Western Piedmont foothill regions at low elevations.
+Thalictrum clavatum is endemic to the South and Central Appalachian regions of the United States, namely the states of Virginia, West Virginia, North Carolina, South Carolina, Georgia, Kentucky, Tennessee, and Alabama.
+While it is abundant in the mountainous regions of Appalachia, it has also been sparingly reported in Western Piedmont Foothill regions at low elevations.
+Thalictrum clavatum is characteristically found in dense forests nearby cold water sources, namely wooded seepages, streamsides, spray cliffs at waterfalls, and brookbanks.
+While the plant species is commonly observed in groves, stands, leaks, screes, and outcrops, among other wooded and riparian environments, in less frequent instances, it has been reported in rich cove forests.
+Thalictrum clavatum can be observed at elevations ranging between 0 – 700 feet; however, it is most often found at elevations of 500 feet.

-The Thalictrum clavatum is characteristically found in dense forest nearby cold water sources, namely wooded seepages, streamsides, and spray cliffs at waterfalls, and brookbanks.
-While the plant species is commonly observed in groves, stands, leaks, screes, outcrops, among other wooded and riparian conditions, in less frequent instances, it has been reported in rich cove forest environments.
-The Thalictrum clavatum species can be observed at elevations ranging between 0 - 7,00 feet; however, it is most often found at elevations of 500 feet.
-Thalictrum clavatum is categorized under the Natural Resource Conservation Services sector of the United States Department of Agriculture as L48 N, signifying that it is a native species of the continental United States.
+Thalictrum clavatum is labeled as L48 N within the Natural Resource Conservation Services sector of the United States Department of Agriculture, signifying that it is a native species of the continental United States.

+Thalictrum clavatum has a heliophily value of three.
+The Heliophyte Index measures the degree to which a species requires sunlight for growth and reproductive success.
+A score of three indicates an adaptation or leniency towards shaded environments.

-Thalictrum clavatum is categorized as a Facultative Wetland (FACW) species under the National Wetland Plant List, signifying that the species is likely present in wetland environments.
-The species functions as an indicator of wetland domains, particularly within the Eastern Mountains and Piedmont regions as well as areas in the Atlantic and Gulf Coastal Plains.
+Thalictrum clavatum is categorized as a Facultative Wetland (FACW) species under the National Wetland Plant List, signifying that the plant is likely present within wetland environments.
+The species functions as an indicator of wetland biomes, particularly within the Eastern Mountains and Piedmont regions, as well as areas in the Atlantic and Gulf Coastal Plains.

 Phenology and blooming

-The Thalictrum clavatum plant is most apparent from the beginning of April to the middle of July; however, there have also been spottings of the species within the start of the month of August.
-It blooms a white color within the Spring and Summer months between May and July, after other spring wildflowers of the cove forest have already blossomed.
-After flowering, the Thalictrum clavatum produces fruit.
+Thalictrum clavatum is most apparent from the beginning of April to the middle of July; however, there have been earlier recorded spottings of the plant within the start of August.
+The species blooms a white color within the spring and summer months between May and July, after the spring wildflowers of the rich cove forest have already blossomed.
+After flowering, Thalictrum clavatum produces an achene fruit.

+Taxonomy and classification

+The Thalictrum clavatum species belongs to the Ranunculaceae family, commonly recognized as the Buttercup Family.
+Within this classification, the species belongs to the Thalictrum, or Meadow-Rue, genus.